scepman/scepman-docs/docs/scepman-configuration/optional/application-settings/national-cloud-plattforms.md

 **Description:**\
 The URL of Microsoft Graph.
 It defaults to `https://graph.microsoft.com`.

-For GCC High use `https://graph.microsoft.us`.
-For GCC DoD use `https://dod-graph.microsoft.us`.
+For GCC High, use `https://graph.microsoft.us`.
+For GCC DoD, use `https://dod-graph.microsoft.us`.
 For 21Vianet, use `https://microsoftgraph.chinacloudapi.cn`.

 ## AppConfig:AzureCloudConfig:KeyVaultEndpoint